tamaraprieto/EGA_upload_SMARTPTA/README.md

 ### 3.5b Register Metadata Programmatically

-Once the new batch is uploaded using globus, register metadata using the EGA Submitter Portal API.
-The scripts below (Register_metadata.py and Register_metadata_manual.py) automate analysis creation for the esophagus study.
-Replace with your IDs accordingly.
+Once the a batch is uploaded using globus and ingested, register metadata using the EGA Submitter Portal API.
+The script Register_metadata.py automates analysis registration for the esophagus study.
+Replace with your IDs accordingly to register your own analysis.

 ```
 SUBMISSION_ID    = "EGA50000001666"       # Submission containing all analyses